Elephanta Island: Tourist attractions and accessibility

 This island is a popular tourist destination because of the island's cave temples, the Elephanta Caves, that have been carved out of rock.
+A recently discovered structure reveals a series of steps leading down to a reservoir.
+The feature has been identified as a stepped reservoir, characterized by a wide staircase constructed with precisely aligned stone blocks, indicating advanced masonry and water management practices.

 The island is easily accessible by ferry from Mumbai, being about 10 km from the south east coast of the island city.
 Boats leave daily from the Gateway of India, taking about an hour each way.
 The tickets for these can be bought at the Gateway itself.
 The first ferry leaves at 9 am and the last at 2 pm.
 From the boat landing stage on the island, a walkway leads to steps that go up to the famous caves.

 There is also a narrow-gauge toy train from the boat area on the dock to the base of the steps leading up to the caves (about 600 meters).
 Along the path, hawkers sell souvenirs like necklaces, anklets, showpieces and keychains.
 There are also stalls to buy food and drinks.
 Small monkeys play along the sides of the path, occasionally thieving items from the hawkers, trashcans and tourists.

 Mumbai Port Trust (MbPT) has plans to connect the island from Haji Bunder, Mumbai via Ropeway.
 Once built, it will take only 14 minutes to reach the UNESCO World Heritage Site whereas currently ferry takes about an hour.